 Treatment for Degenerative Disc Disease

 Your medical provider will tailor your treatment recommendation based upon your symptoms.
 In most instances, your medical provider will first attempt to treat your symptoms conservatively through pain medication, chiropractic manipulation, epidural injections, TENS unit, or physical therapy.
 Degenerative disc disease is diagnosed not only through a medical exam but also through objective testing such as an MRI.
-An MRI will show how far the disc has degenerated, along with whether there are any other pain eliciting conditions.
+An MRI will show how far the disc has degenerated, along with whether there are any other pains eliciting conditions.

-If after exhausting conservative treatment and the other factors of your case warrant it, a surgical intervention may be recommended.
+If after exhausting conservative treatment and the other factors of your case warrant it, surgical intervention may be recommended.
 The main surgical option would be a fusion of the spine.
 Your provider would fuse or bind together two vertebrae in your spine to eliminate motion at that specific spinal segment.
-This is usually done in cases where the disc between the two vertebrae is severely deteriorated such that it is providing minimal cushioning to the vertebras.
+This is usually done in cases where the disc between the two vertebrae severely deteriorates such that it is providing minimal cushioning to the vertebras.
 A spinal fusion has a 70-90% success rate, with the goal being to eliminate or reduce your pain and provide better overall mobility.
 The success rate, of course, depends upon your individual condition, including additional factors such as age and whether you are considered a smoker.
 Smoking cigarettes poses a huge barrier to the success of the fusion.
 In most cases, your medical provider will refuse to perform this type of surgery unless you quit smoking tobacco.

 Is Degenerative Disc Disease a Disability?